 The explanation of wind-chill above are subjective measures of relative discomfort.
 As such they are at best a guide, and can often lead to the misconception that you can get frost-bitten if the temperature is above freezing but the wind chill is below freezing.

-Environment Canada publishes the chart at right as the preferred method of measuring wind chill.
+Environment Canada publishes the chart below as the preferred method of measuring wind chill.
 This chart expresses wind-chill as a rate of heat loss, something that can be measured precisely rather than a perception.